-If you’re attending an event, you can find general site and event access information on every event listing, such as accessible toilets, BSL interpreted events.
-You can also search the programme using this information.
+If you’re attending an event, you can find general site and event access information on every event listing, such as accessible toilets, BSL interpreted events etc. You can also search the programme using this information.
 If you need additional assistance for an event, you can find the specific contact for each event on the event listing itself.
 You can also find this information in our printed guide and alternative versions of the guide (such as LFA2023 Easy Read Guide downloadable using this link).

 On each events you may find the following icons, below you can find out what each icon refers to.
 If there is anything you would like to make sure is on the list, and would make the festival more accessible to you, let us know by emailing email@example.com, or by giving us a call on 020 7636 4044.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to non-compliances including those listed below:

 - Some older images and video do not have alt text – We aim to provide alt text to all images that convey information to users, and although we encourage contributors to describe their content, some user-generated content might not have alt text.
 As there are thousands of images in our image library and no technical way to filter those that don’t have alt text, we consider it a disproportionate burden at this time to check every single past image for alt text.